SpiderOak/flow-irc-gateway/README.md

 - `irc-ports`: IRC listen ports (a list separated by comma or whitespace)
 - `daemon`: Fork and become a daemon.

-See a sample configuration file under [config/config.example.cfg](config/config.example.cfg).
+Normally you won't need a config file to run the gateway.
+But you can see a sample configuration file under [config/config.example.cfg](config/config.example.cfg).

-For development you can use [config/dev.example.cfg](config/dev.example.cfg).

 ## IRC Clients Configuration and Commands